wray/git-playground/README.md

   * Bonus Points for providing best case/worst case WIP cycle time
   * Bonus Points if there is already a draft RC that should include this work
   * create branch *if on latest GH version*
-* Team Lead(s): In issue choose Up Next to signal groomed
+* Team Lead(s): In issue untag "not ready" to signal groomed
 * Dev: "Grab" issue:
   * Assign self and partners if pair+ solving
   * *in issue choose in progress to signal wip* -- for repos with a develop branch